dharmafly/tasket/docs/api.md

-    /hubs/:id               # PUT:   Updates a single hub for :id /hubs/:id               # DELETE Deletes a single hub for :id /hubs/:id/tasks         # GET    Gets array of all unverified tasks for this hub
+    /hubs/:id               # PUT:   Updates a single hub for :id /hubs/:id               # DELETE Deletes a single hub for :id /hubs/:id/tasks         # GET    Gets array of all unverified tasks for this hub /hubs/:id/image         # POST   Uploads an image to the hub with :id (requires multipart/form-data)

 ### Hub Model Data ###